Refinitiv/refinitiv-ui/documents/src/pages/utils/tree-manager.md

 # Tree Manager

-Tree Manager is a simplified version of Collection Composer class that provide an ability to manage the nested items in [Tree](/elements/tree)/[Tree Select](/elements/tree-select) component.
-The class has an API for reading and updating data to access item properties.
-This works in conjunction with [Tree Node](/custom-components/utils/tree-node).
+Tree Manager is a simplified version of Collection Composer providing an ability to manage nested items in [Tree](/elements/tree)/[Tree Select](/elements/tree-select) component with APIs for reading and updating item properties.
+It works in conjunction with [Tree Node](/custom-components/utils/tree-node).
 Most of the time, getTreeNodes(), getTreeNode() and TreeNode are all you need.

-Tree manager supports for generic type which allow users to define the type of item.
-In this document, the generic type is noted as `T`.
+@> Tree Manager supports type generic defining the type of its items.
+In this document, this generic type is noted as `T`.

 ```javascript
 // Here is an example how to use TreeManager in Tree to log all current selected items.